Layalchristine24/Layalchristine24.github.io/content/publications/mediation-analysis/index.md

 I cleaned the dataset Job Corps and built the necessary variables for the study.
 The most important are:

-- the continuous treatment variable $D$ : the total hours spent either in academic or vocational classes in the 12 months following the program assignment according to the survey;
+- the continuous treatment variable (D): the total hours spent either in academic or vocational classes in the 12 months following the program assignment according to the survey;
-- the mcontinuous mediator variables $M$: the proportion of weeks employed in the second year;
+- the mcontinuous mediator variables (M): the proportion of weeks employed in the second year;
-- the outcome variable $Y$: criminal behavior, namely the number of times the individual was arrested by the police in the fourth year after the random assignment.
+- the outcome variable (Y): criminal behavior, namely the number of times the individual was arrested by the police in the fourth year after the random assignment.

 Please consult the [research paper](https://onlinelibrary.wiley.com/doi/10.1002/jae.2765) p.
 825-826 for more information.